OfficeDev/office-js-docs-pr/docs/develop/authorize-to-microsoft-graph.md

 ---
-title: Authorize to Microsoft Graph in your Office Add-in
+title: Authorize to Microsoft Graph with SSO
 description: ''
-ms.date: 03/19/2019
+ms.date: 08/09/2019
 localization_priority: Priority
 ---

-# Authorize to Microsoft Graph in your Office Add-in (preview)
+# Authorize to Microsoft Graph with SSO (preview)

 Users sign in to Office (online, mobile, and desktop platforms) using either their personal Microsoft account or their work or school (Office 365) account.
 The best way for an Office Add-in to get authorized access to [Microsoft Graph](https://developer.microsoft.com/graph/docs) is to use the credentials from the user's Office sign on.
 This enables them to access their Microsoft Graph data without needing to sign in a second time.